gtmsingh/HBcodes/Data Structure/trie DS/in files/v1.2/readme.txt

 3. Files:
 		*.cpp = the programs to be executed
-		*.seq and *.flag = processed files for future query *.bak = the debug files which consists of points where data can be printed by proper un-commenting of lines in the program, they are present in "backup files" folder
+		*.seq, *.flag  and *.alpha = processed files for future query *.bak = the debug files which consists of points where data can be printed by proper un-commenting of lines in the program, they are present in "backup files" folder

+4. Deviations from v1.1:
+		The functionality of the program remains the same but the total size of the processed files is reduced to a great extent by extracting the functionality of the .seq file from both .seq and .flag files.
+Using these two files we actually store only the required informations.

 for any further query contact @ gtm93singh[at]gmail.com